 Good alcohol selection

 Sure, I like having some goodies to take with me from flights, like amenity kits and pajamas, which some airlines offer in business class.
-But it’s not something which is terribly important to me, since I typically bring my own pajamas, and I also have all the toiletries I need.
+But it’s not something that’s terribly important to me.
+It is interesting to see the different approaches airlines take in this regard.
+If an airline doesn’t have good amenity kits, I at least appreciate if popular toiletries and other items (like dental kits) are stocked in lavatories.

 What do you value most from a business class product?
 How does your list differ from mine?